zodern/meteor-types/README.md

 ### Meteor Packages

 For Meteor packages, `zodern:types` makes it easier to publish a package with types.

+Requires Meteor 2.3 or newer when running `meteor publish`.
+Outside of publishing, it shouldn't have any restrictions on the Meteor versions you can run or test your package with.

 When publishing your package, it handles:
 - Ensuring Meteor includes any `.d.ts` and `package-types.json` files